Is Paul Mampilly a scam, a fake or a fraud?

-Just like Zach Scheidt’s Cash For Patriots Program, they use a lot of hype and cheesy sales tactics to promote it.
+Just like Zach Scheidt’s Cash For Patriots Program and Robert Baillieul’s Insurance Return Checks, they use a lot of hype and cheesy sales tactics to promote it.
 Critics accuse the of misleading potential subscribers by promising them a sure-fire way to unlimited wealth.

 Paul is not afraid to make big and bold claims when promoting his newsletter.
 Just take a look at this screenshot from the Unlimited Profits website and you’ll see what I mean:

 Putting all the hype and sensationalism aside for a moment, for me the most important question is:

 Does Paul actually know what he’s talking about and will you benefit from taking his advice?

 If you joined Paul’s newsletter when he first started it back in June 2016 and taken action and invested in every single stock that he recommended until the present day, you would have more winners than losers and be in profit.